merikan/.dotfiles/config/tmux/readme.md

 ## Themes and customization

 All colors and styles for Tmux and the status-bar are loaded from a separate theme file.
+For many years I have designed my own theme together with powerline.
+It was a fun ride but I was always bothered by having the powerline-status process running in the background so I decided to go for a already made theme, and their are some really god ones out there, gruvbox, nord etc.

+My current color scheme is [egel/tmux-gruvbox](https://github.com/egel/tmux-gruvbox).
+Gruvbux is one of my favorite color schemes because it has soft colors that doesn't distract me from the content.
+I have changed `pane-active-border-style` to a nicer color so that I can easily see which pane is active.

 ```
 # load the theme
-source-file ~/.tmux/base16-theme.conf
+set -g @plugin 'egel/tmux-gruvbox'
+set -g @tmux-gruvbox 'dark'
+set-option -g pane-active-border-style fg=colour223 #fbg1
 ```

-My current color scheme is base-16.
-I want soft colors that doesn't distract me from the content.

-The current pane is slightly brighter for better visibility.

 ## Status line

-I am using power-line for my status line.
-No colors and just the information I need to have when in tmux.
+My status line has a powerline look provided by the [egel/tmux-gruvbox](https://github.com/egel/tmux-gruvbox) color theme.
+No bright colors and just the information I need to have when in tmux.

-The left part contains only current session name.
+The left part contains:
+- current session name.

 The windows part contains:
 - window number